rakeshmukundan/flask-boilerplate-utils/README.md

 flask-boilerplate-utils
 ============
-Boilerplate utilities for use with Flask-Boilerplate.
+Boilerplate utilities for use with [Flask-Boilerplate](https://github.com/nickw444/Flask-Boilerplate).
-Also useful as a standalone package.
+Also very useful as a standalone package.

 Installation
 ------------